Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Here, you focus on an element that is relevant to the team you join and specific enough to give you insight into this particular team member, collaboration, and progress toward goals.

-## What can you tell me about your new products or plans for growth?
+## What Can You Tell Me about Your New Products or Plans for Growth?

 ### Who to Ask:
 Executive / Boss’ Boss